PiCake314/BitMap/WRITEUP.md

     - See  "Compilation Instructions".

 # Extant Bugs:
-    - Other than the fact that the filled shapes render faster than the unfilled ones, I don't think there are any..
+    - Other than the fact that the filled shapes render faster than the unfilled ones, I don't think there are any...